-Move the pointer over a page region (called an Image Map) to see a pop-up window with information about an item.
+Move the pointer over a page region (called an Image Map) so you can see a pop-up window with information about an item.

-Click a page region to open a new web page with more information about an item.
+Select a page region so it opens a new web page with more information about an item.

 Write a sticky note and attach it to an eCatalog page.

-Tap image map icons to launch related web pages or in-context info panels.
+Tap image map icons if you want to launch related web pages or in-context info panels.